Fencing: Electric equipment

 In Épée, the A and B lines run up separate wires to the tip (there is no lamé).
 When the tip is depressed, it connects the A and B lines, resulting in a valid touch.
 However, if the tip is touching the opponents weapon (their C line) or the grounded strip, nothing happens when it is depressed, as the current is redirected to the C line.
 Grounded strips are particularly important in Épée, as without one, a touch to the floor registers as a valid touch (rather than off-target as in Foil).

 In Sabre, similarly to Foil, the A line is connected to the lamé, but both the B and C lines are connected to the body of the weapon.
 Any contact between one's B/C line (either one, as they are always connected) and the opponent's A line (their lamé) results in a valid touch.
-There is no need for grounded strips in Sabre, as hitting something other than the opponent's lame does nothing.
+There is no need for grounded strips in Sabre, as hitting something other than the opponent's lame does not register.

 In a professional fencing competition, a complete set of electric equipment is needed.

 A complete set of foil electric equipment includes: